Construction Equipment Theft: A $1 Billion Problem Solved with GPS

 Construction equipment theft costs the U.S. industry over $1 billion annually, and the National Insurance Crime Bureau (NICB) reports that less than 25% of stolen equipment is ever recovered.
+To protect your construction equipment from theft, you need a multi-layered strategy combining physical security measures, real-time GPS tracking with geofencing, and employee training—alongside a clear understanding of your insurance coverage and legal obligations.
 For rental companies and contractors, a single stolen excavator or skid steer doesn't just mean the asset cost — it means lost rental revenue, insurance claim headaches, inflated premiums, and destroyed utilization rates while you wait months for a replacement.
+Understanding the labor challenges contractors face makes equipment availability even more critical—you can't find workers if your equipment isn't on site.

 The good news: GPS tracking has fundamentally changed the math on equipment theft.
 Companies that install tracking hardware recover stolen assets within hours instead of never — and the deterrent effect alone can reduce theft incidents across an entire fleet.